 7 MUST-SEE BOHOL WATERFALLS

 Can Umantad Falls is located in the Candijay region in Bohol.
-From Anda, it takes approximately 50 minutes to get to Can-umantad Fall.
+From Anda, it takes approximately 50 minutes to get to Can-umantad Falls.

 If you are staying in the main tourist area of Panglao, Can Umantad Falls is a 105km drive that takes approximately 2.5 hours.

-There are a number of rockpools leading up to the main set of falls which are very inviting with there milky blue waters.
-This is your first opportunity to take a refreshing dip following the long journey to reach this Bohol tourist spot.
+There are a number of rockpools leading up to the main set of falls which are very inviting with their milky blue waters.

-There are plenty of seating areas around the main falls which is a perfect spot to chill out for a while and let the epicness of this Bohol attraction sink in
+There are plenty of seating areas around the base of the falls which is a perfect spot to chill out and marvel at this natural attraction.

-Kinahugan Falls is located in Jagna on Bohol island.
+Kinahugan Falls is located in Jagna in East Bohol.
 From Anda, it’s s a 37km drive that takes approximately 50 minutes.

 If you are staying in the main tourist area of Panglao, Kinahugan Falls is an 80km drive that takes approximately 2 hours.